minhduongt/ProductList/README.md

 This is a project which get a product list by fetching api from [Dummy Json](https://dummyjson.com/).
 Implemented functions: Infinite Scrolling, Search by name, Sort by category.

-First, install all need package:
+First, install all needed packages:

 ```
 npm install or yarn